 - Some products may worsen conditions.
 For example, echinacea is a type of ragweed so people sensitive to ragweed may also react to echinacea.

-- Biofeedback, guided imagery, hypnosis, mindfulness, and yoga are some of the mind and body practices that have the best evidence of being effective for children for various symptoms (such as anxiety and stress) and are low-risk.
+- Biofeedback, guided imagery, hypnosis, mindfulness, and yoga are some of the complementary health approaches that have the best evidence of being effective for children for various symptoms (such as anxiety and stress) and are low-risk.
 However, spinal manipulation, a common complementary approach, is associated with rare but serious complications.

 More to Consider